 Federal Aviation Administration, DOT.

-This document proposes to adopt a new airworthiness directive (AD) that would apply to certain DG Flugzeugbau (DG Flugzeugbau) GmbH Model DG 800B sailplanes.
-The proposed AD would require you to measure and correct improper propeller drive belt tension.
-The proposed AD is the result of mandatory continuing airworthiness information (MCAI) issued by the airworthiness authority for the Federal Republic of Germany.
-The actions specified in the proposed AD are intended to correct improper drive belt tension and consequent engine crankshaft or connecting rod bearing damage.
+This amendment adopts a new airworthiness directive (AD) that applies to certain DG Flugzeugbau (DG Flugzeugbau) GmbH Model DG 800B sailplanes.
+This AD requires you to measure and correct improper propeller drive belt tension.
+This AD is the result of mandatory continuing airworthiness information (MCAI) issued by the airworthiness authority for the Federal Republic of Germany.
+The actions specified in this AD are intended to correct improper drive belt tension and consequent engine crankshaft or connecting rod bearing damage.
 Such damage could result in loss of propulsion during critical phases of flight.

 FOR FURTHER INFORMATION CONTACT:

 Mike Kiesov, Aerospace Engineer, FAA, Small Airplane Directorate, 901 Locust, Room 301, Kansas City, Missouri 64106; telephone: (816) 329-4144; facsimile: (816) 329-4090.End Further Info End Preamble Start Supplemental Information

 What events have caused this proposed AD?
 The Luftfahrt-Bundesamt (LBA), which is the airworthiness authority for the Federal Republic of Germany, recently notified the FAA that an unsafe condition may exist on all DG Flugzeugbau GmbH Model DG-800B sailplanes equipped with a SOLO engine.
 The LBA reports that 5 sailplanes had a broken crankshaft or connecting rod bearing failures.
 Improper drive belt tension caused the damage and failures.